cosbi-research/PBPKmRNABiTE/README.md

 ### **Short Chain Model (SCM)**

-- ``: Function containing the parameters regulating the transport of 55 kDa proteins (BiTE dimension is 55 kDa).
+- `Parameters_collection_BiTEs_55kDa.m`: Function containing the parameters regulating the transport of 55 kDa proteins (BiTE dimension is 55 kDa).
-- ``: Function containing the equations of the model for recombinant protein transport.
+- `recombinant_model.m`: Function containing the equations of the model for recombinant protein transport.

-- ``: Source code for the model simulation for both recombinant and mRNA-encoded protein administration in the Short Chain Model.
+- `SCM_simulation.m`: Source code for the model simulation for both recombinant and mRNA-encoded protein administration in the Short Chain Model.
 Fixing the dose injected and the observation time window allows computing the time evolution of BiTEs' concentration in blood.
-- ``: Function containing the equations of the Short Chain Model.
+- `SCM.m`: Function containing the equations of the Short Chain Model.
-- ``: Function containing parameters related to mouse physiology, including species-specific protein transport, body parameters, tissue absorption dynamics, and mRNA transport dynamics for the Short Chain Model.
+- `SCM_parameters_collection_mouse.m`: Function containing parameters related to mouse physiology, including species-specific protein transport, body parameters, tissue absorption dynamics, and mRNA transport dynamics for the Short Chain Model.
-- ``: `.mat` file containing estimated parameter values (e.g., rate of pinocytosis, mRNA degradation, and mRNA transfer rates) to fit data presented in *Huang\_2023* for the Short Chain Model.
+- `SCM_parameters_estimated.mat`: `.mat` file containing estimated parameter values (e.g., rate of pinocytosis, mRNA degradation, and mRNA transfer rates) to fit data presented in *Huang\_2023* for the Short Chain Model.

-### **Long Chain Model (LCM)**

-- ``: Source code for model simulation for both recombinant and mRNA-encoded protein administration in the Long Chain Model.
+- `LCM_simulation.m`: Source code for model simulation for both recombinant and mRNA-encoded protein administration in the Long Chain Model.
 Fixing the dose injected and observation time window allows computing the time evolution of BiTEs' concentration in blood.
-- ``: Function containing the equations of the Long Chain Model.
+- `LCM.m`: Function containing the equations of the Long Chain Model.
-- ``: Function containing parameters related to mouse physiology, including species-specific protein transport, body parameters, tissue absorption dynamics, and mRNA transport dynamics for the Long Chain Model.
+- `LCM_parameters_collection_mouse.m`: Function containing parameters related to mouse physiology, including species-specific protein transport, body parameters, tissue absorption dynamics, and mRNA transport dynamics for the Long Chain Model.
-- ``: `.mat` file containing estimated parameter values (e.g., rate of pinocytosis, mRNA degradation, mRNA transfer rates) to fit data presented in *Huang\_2023* for the Long Chain Model.
+- `LCM_parameters_estimated.mat`: `.mat` file containing estimated parameter values (e.g., rate of pinocytosis, mRNA degradation, mRNA transfer rates) to fit data presented in *Huang\_2023* for the Long Chain Model.

 ---